CxELabs/M365HOL/instructions.md

 >[!NOTE] Because we are deploying the Security Center solution in the workspace, the VM's will become security managed by Security Center.

+1. [] Switch to @lab.VirtualMachine(Client01).SelectLink and log in with the password +++@lab.VirtualMachine(Client01).Password+++.
-1. [] On @lab.VirtualMachine(Client01).SelectLink, open a new tab and navigate to +++https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ftianderturpijn%2FAzure-Security-Center%2Fmaster%2FLabs%2F01%2520-%2520VM%2520and%2520Workspace%2520Deployment%2FFiles%2FdeployAscManagedVmsWithLA.json+++
+1. [] Open a new tab and navigate to +++https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ftianderturpijn%2FAzure-Security-Center%2Fmaster%2FLabs%2F01%2520-%2520VM%2520and%2520Workspace%2520Deployment%2FFiles%2FdeployAscManagedVmsWithLA.json+++

 	> [!KNOWLEDGE] If needed, log in using the credentials below:
 	>